 What was the goal of the NETT?

 LVRS was first used to treat emphysema in the 1950s.
-In LVRS, 20 percent to 35 percent of the most damaged regions of each lung is removed on the theory that reducing lung size would pull open the airways and allow the breathing muscles to return to a more normal and comfortable position, making breathing easier and easing symptoms.
-Although some patients seemed to improve following the surgery, a high risk of death or complications associated with LVRS prevented its widespread use.
+In LVRS, 20% to 35% of the most damaged regions of each lung is removed on the theory that reducing lung size would pull open the airways and allow the breathing muscles to return to a more normal and comfortable position, making breathing easier and easing symptoms.
+Although some patients seemed to improve after the surgery, a high risk of death or complications associated with LVRS prevented its widespread use.
 In the early 1990s, some physicians began using LVRS again.

 In response to the community’s concerns about the safety and effectiveness of LVRS, the NHLBI in 1995 convened a workshop of experts in the treatment of emphysema.
 The experts proposed a systematic scientific study of LVRS.
 At the same time, an independent study requested and funded by the Health Care Financing Administration, now known as the Centers for Medicare and Medicaid Services (CMS), found that there were not enough data on the risks and benefits of LVRS to justify unrestricted Medicare reimbursement.
 The CMS also recommended a scientific study of LVRS.